-A method of dispersion engineering for crystalline resonators
+A new method of dispersion engineering for crystalline resonators

 January 30th, 2015

 We have developed a method to engineer dispersion of crystalline resonators for the first time.
 This was possible with help of a novel resonator design, a “Photonic Belt Resonator” (PBR).
 The mode frequencies of such a resonator can be fine-tuned by changing the shape of the belt.
 We demonstrate striking enhancement of Kerr comb bandwidth generated in the new PBRs.
 The results are published in Optica

 Continuous tuning of double resonance in whispering gallery mode resonator

 A method has been demonstrated for continuous tuning of double resonance-enhanced ultraviolet (UV) radiation of second harmonic generation in a dispersive beta barium borate (BBO) whispering gallery mode resonator.
 The tuning method is described in a recently published paper in Opt.
 Express.
 A patent is is pending for the tuning method as well.